mjohndus/dyndns-netcup-sh/README.md

 ## HowTo
 **At first start:**
-cip4.log (and/or) cip6.log files for saving current addresses are created in the same folder.
+cip4.log or cip6.log files for saving current addresses are created in the same folder.

 **At start-up before login:**
 an ip check compares the current and the stored ip.